-- Discontinue the after-school programme Te Wao we will continue to deliver, support and enable programming for tamariki and rangatahi at Neighbourhood Hubs and other Council and community spaces. - Disestablish the Safe City Ambassador programme in the current environment we have made the decision to prioritise funding and resource to CCTV services and other safety initiatives. - Stopping our funding of Hutt Science We are working with House of Science to identify other sponsors and sustainable funding for this service. - Continuing our shift towards more community-led activity at our facilities, including sports and activities operating at Walter Nash Centre - Reducing funding for the E Tu Trust public art will be funded through other existing mechanisms - Reducing funding for Matariki in line with our community-led approach, we will offer funding to third parties to host these events
+- Disestablish Te Wao clubhouse based in Naenae and shift to delivering this Kaupapa through programming and staff based at Neighbourhood Hubs.
+Disestablish the Safe - City Ambassador programme in the current environment we have made the decision to prioritise funding and resource to CCTV services and other safety initiatives. - Stopping our funding of Hutt Science We are working with House of Science to identify other sponsors and sustainable funding for this service. - Continuing our shift towards more community-led activity at our facilities like hubs and libraries - Reducing funding for the E Tu Trust public art will be funded through other existing mechanisms - Reducing funding for Matariki in line with our community-led approach, we will offer funding to third parties to host these events